phyall/phyall.github.io/_pages/outreach.md

 National Science Day
 ------

-To promote scientific thinking and honour India's scientific achievements, on the National Science Day (February 28), the Department of Physics, IIT Palakkad, welcomes students from various schools to a series of fun-field activities including scientific demonstrations, lab visits, popular level lectures, and quizzes
+To promote scientific thinking and honour India's scientific achievements, on the National Science Day (February 28), the Department of Physics, IIT Palakkad, welcomes students from various schools to a series of fun-field activities including scientific demonstrations, lab visits, popular level lectures, and quizzes.